joelhawksley/identity/_posts/2026-05-06-adopting-herb-at-github.md

 ### Invalid HTML

 Herb found piles of missing closing tags.
-Browsers are tolerant of bad HTML and will close unclosed tags for you:
+Thankfully, browsers are tolerant of bad HTML and will close unclosed tags for you:

 ```html+erb
 <p>Hello World! <%# missing </p> %>